eightyfive/fetch-run/README.md

 `get(pathname, options = {})`

 Performs a `GET` request.
-If you need to pass query parameters in the URL, use `search` instead.
+If you need to pass query parameters to the URL, use `search` instead.

 `search(pathname, data, options = {})`